A quick introduction

-After just one month since the arrival of the Nintendo DS, Sony proved that ‘horizontal innovation’ is not the only means to succeed in the portable console market.
+Released just one month after the Nintendo DS, Sony’s PSP proved that ‘horizontal innovation’ is not the only way to succeed in the portable console market.

 P.S.
-If you ever feel fed up with information, don’t forget to take a look at the diagrams (the main one plus the others I made for each section).
+If you ever feel fed up with information, don’t forget to take a look at the diagrams that I made for each section.

-Similarly to Nintendo, Sony built an extremely packed System-on-Chip that houses most of the component we are going to discuss throughout this article.
-This includes the ‘main’ CPU in charge of executing games/programs (unlike other CPUs we’ll talk about in due time).
+Similarly to Nintendo, Sony built an extremely packed System-on-Chip (SoC) that houses most of the components we are going to discuss throughout this article.
+This includes the main CPU in charge of executing games and other programs (unlike the other CPUs, which we’ll talk about in due time).
 The SoC is called Tachyon, a name chosen by Sony themselves (after watching some Star Trek?).

 Moving on, the main CPU is also an in-house design by Sony.
 In the official documents, they refer to it as a ‘MIPS core’ which borrows some IP from the MIPS R4000 (you may remember Nintendo doing something alike).
 This new design is called Allegrex and runs at a variable speed, from 33 MHz to 333 MHz.